George W. Minns

 George Washington Minns (October 6, 1813 – January 14, 1895) was an American educator.
-He graduated from Harvard Law School and practiced law in Massachusetts for several years before moving to California.
+He graduated from Harvard Law School and practised law in Massachusetts for several years before moving to California.
 After the collapse of his law practice, Minns became an educator.
 He helped train teachers for San Francisco's public school system as the principal of Minns Evening Normal School, the predecessor of the California State Normal School, which, in turn, became San José State University, the founding campus of the California State University system.

 Early life and education

 Minns was born on October 6, 1813 in Boston, Massachusetts.
 His father, Thomas, was a publisher for a New England newspaper called The New England Palladium.
 As a young man, Minns was awarded a Franklin Medal, which allowed him to sit in with and learn from city officials at nearby Faneuil Hall. ^{better source needed]} In 1831, Minns enrolled at Harvard University, however, after an incident that resulted in an explosion in a student dorm as well as frequent absences from class, he was suspended for two years, restarting his education in 1834.
 While at Harvard, he became lifelong friends with classmate James Russell Lowell.
 In 1836 he graduated from Harvard and immediately began pursuing an LL.B. degree from Dane Law School (now Harvard Law School), he graduated in 1840.